sweattep/modern_quotes/README.md

 >Best is an opinion, working is a fact

+>The most conscientious employees in your organization are the most bitter.
+They see the quality issues, they often address them, and they get no recognition for doing so.

 >You can’t control what your users do.
 You can only make it easy for them to do the right thing and hard to do the wrong thing.

 >The only way to go fast is to go well.
 If you want to go quickly, clean up your code.